- How is chronic myeloid leukemia treated?

 Radiation therapy can also be useful in treating pain from bone damage caused by the growth of leukemia cells within the bone marrow.

-Radiation therapy is sometimes given in low doses to the whole body, just before a stem cell transplant (see the section, "Stem cell transplant for chronic myeloid leukemia").
+Radiation therapy is sometimes given in low doses to the whole body, just before a stem cell transplant (see "Stem cell transplant for chronic myeloid leukemia").